duncanjjansen/example-blog/README.md

 # Tech Blog

-A simple, clean tech blog built with HTML, CSS, and hosted on GitHub Pages.
+A minimal, barebones tech blog with just a title and subtitle.

 ## Features

-- Responsive design that works on desktop and mobile
+- Simple landing page with title and subtitle
-- Clean, modern styling
+- Clean, centered design
-- Easy to customize and extend
-- SEO-friendly HTML structure
+- Responsive layout
 - Fast loading times

 ## Setup